SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/README.md

 Mac OS Notes: After trying to run the app and getting blocked, try going into Settings->Privacy and Security.
 There, under security, you will see the 'Run the App Anyways' option.

 ## Files Supported
-The app uses 3 types of files to calculate course goal scores for a D2L section.
+The app uses 3 types of .CSV files to calculate course goal scores for a D2L section.
 Course goal scores are the percentage of students getting a 70% or better on course goal related assessment.

 * **File_Type1** (>= 0 files): Quiz grade export CSV files with the *Question Title (a.k.a.
 Short Description)* or *Question Text* containing one or more course goal identifiers with exact format [GOAL X] where X is a number.
 Examples: [GOAL 3], [GOAL 4]